 Federal Direct Unsubsidized Loan.
 Graduate and professional students are eligible to borrow through the Unsubsidized Loan program.
 A Free Application for Federal Student Aid (FAFSA) is required.
 Graduate students are entitled to borrow \$10,000 per year in addition to the amounts that they may borrow under the Federal Direct Subsidized Loan Program.
-The interest rate is variable with a cap at 8.25 percent.
+The total amount that a student may borrow through the subsidized and unsubsidized programs is \$138,000.
+This includes loans received during undergraduate study.
+The interest rate is variable with a cap at 8 25 percent.
 Aid that is received through one's department can affect one's total loan eligibility.

 Emergency Loans.
-Graduate students may have difficulty with temporary, unanticipated expenses.
+Undergraduate and graduate students may have difficulty with temporary, unanticipated expenses.
 The Office of Scholarships and Financial Aid offers a 30-day, no-interest loan to assist with such temporary difficulties.
 Contact the Office of Scholarships and Financial Aid for further information regarding emergency loans.